-The Neighbourhood Plan recognises as a planning commitment the land North of Cooks Lane, Southbourne, as shown on the Policies Map, for a residential scheme of 199 homes.
-Alternative development proposals will be supported, provided the following provisions are met, so long as they can be justified having regard to the approved development for the site:
+The Neighbourhood Plan allocates land North of Cooks Lane, Southbourne, as shown on the Policies Map, for a residential scheme of 199 homes.
+Development proposals will be supported, provided:

-- The scheme comprises a variety of house types to suit a wide range of households, including at least 70% of homes of 2 or 3 bedrooms type suited to first time buyers, families and downsizers; - 30% of the homes are affordable housing, of which 70% are for affordable rent and 30% for intermediate market housing; - There is a network of natural public open space that supports a range of informal and formal recreation activities, including one or more areas of equipped play of at least 637 sq.m. in total area; - The scheme layout allows for the potential of future pedestrian connectivity to land to the east and north of the site and to the South Downs National Park; - The landscape scheme includes a north-south swale alongside the spine road through the development, to assist surface water drainage and a buffer of at least 15m width to the north and eastern site boundaries to form an effective part of the established Southbourne Green Ring and of at least 5m width to the western boundary; - The scheme delivers a net biodiversity gain of at least 10%, which includes the replanting of the ancient hedgerow to Cooks Lane from the site frontage to another suitable location within the site boundary, and it can be demonstrated to be nutrient neutral; and - Financial contributions are made towards Recreation Disturbance Mitigation in respect of the Chichester Harbour Special Protection Area; towards the cost of highways works to Chichester Bypass and to the A27/Emsworth Road/A259 Warblington junction; and towards the cost of delivering a new 3G sports pitch at Bourne Community College. - Ensuring that full heritage impact assessments are completed at the planning application stage to help to understand the significance of the heritage features, including programmes of archaeological survey and investigation in locations with a potential archaeological resource, with any findings appropriately reported and documented on the local historic environment record in line with best practice guidance.
+- The scheme comprises a variety of house types to suit a wide range of households, including at least 70% of homes of 2 or 3 bedrooms type suited to first time buyers, families and downsizers; - 30% of the homes are affordable housing, of which 70% are for affordable rent and 30% for intermediate market housing; - There is a network of natural public open space that supports a range of informal and formal recreation activities, including one or more areas of equipped play of at least 637 sq.m. in total area; - The scheme layout allows for the potential of future pedestrian connectivity to land to the east and north of the site and to the South Downs National Park; - The landscape scheme includes a north-south swale alongside the spine road through the development, to assist surface water drainage and a buffer of at least 15m width to the north and eastern site boundaries to form an effective part of the established Southbourne Green Ring and of at least 5m width to the western boundary; - The scheme delivers a net biodiversity gain of at least 12%, which includes the replanting of the ancient hedgerow to Cooks Lane from the site frontage to another suitable location within the site boundary, and it can be demonstrated to be nutrient neutral; and - Financial contributions are made towards Recreation Disturbance Mitigation in respect of the Chichester Harbour Special Protection Area; towards the cost of highways works to Chichester Bypass and to the A27/Emsworth Road/A259 Warblington junction; and towards the cost of delivering a new 3G sports pitch at Bourne Community College. - Ensuring that full heritage impact assessments are completed at the planning application stage to help to understand the significance of the heritage features, including programmes of archaeological survey and investigation in locations with a potential archaeological resource, with any findings appropriately reported and documented on the local historic environment record in line with best practice guidance.

-5.14 On the advice of CDC, this new policy has been included in the Modified NP relating to the land North of Cooks Lane site, which received outline planning consent in March 2020 and more recently its reserved matters approvals.
+5.14 On the advice of CDC, this new policy has been included in the modified NP relating to the land North of Cooks Lane site, which received outline planning consent on appeal in March 2020.
+The scheme is now at the reserved matters stage.
 The policy derived from the development parameters defined by the planning consent (18/03145) and from the key principles proposed in the reserved matters application (22/00157).
 The Parish Council proactively engaged with the applicant in this process.
 In the event that a scheme is not implemented, the policy is intended to set out the key development principles for any subsequent proposal.

-5.15 The site comprises 11 Ha on the north east edge of Southbourne village for a housing scheme and incorporates all of the development principles and parameters defined in the approved scheme (including its proposed 10% biodiversity net gain for example).
+5.15 The site comprises 11 Ha on the north east edge of Southbourne village for a housing scheme and incorporates all of the development principles and parameters defined in the scheme granted outline planning consent in March 2020.
 The scheme of 199 homes supplements the 350 homes allocated in the made Plan and other schemes granted consent since the making of the Plan in 2015, all of which totals almost 600 homes in the plan period to 2029.